copdips/copdips.github.io/_posts/2023/2023-09-22-github-actions-python.md

 ### Auth for Azure DevOps Artifacts

-In March 2023, there was a great new that Azure Service Principal was been [introduced in Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/release-notes/2023/sprint-219-update#service-principal-and-managed-identity-support-in-azure-devops-public-preview), eliminating the use of service account.
+In March 2023, there was a great news that Azure Service Principal was been [introduced in Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/release-notes/2023/sprint-219-update#service-principal-and-managed-identity-support-in-azure-devops-public-preview), eliminating the use of service account.

 1. Create a service principal in Azure Active Directory.
 2. Add the service principal to the Azure DevOps Artifacts feed with `Contributor` role.
-Package publishing needs `Contributor` role, but package installation only needs `Reader` role.
+Package publishing (twine upload) needs `Contributor` role, but package installation (pip install) only needs `Reader` role.
 3. Add SPN credentials to Github Secrets with name `AZURE_CREDENTIALS`, and value in JSON format:

     ```json